VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 ## 6. Summary

-* We set up Kubernetes Operator for VictoriaMetrics.
+* We set up Kubernetes Operator for VictoriaMetrics with using CRD.
 * We collected metrics from all running services and stored them in the VictoriaMetrics database.
 * We configured `dedup.minScrapeInterval` and `replicationFactor` for the VictoriaMetrics cluster for high availability purposes.